CBD Oil

 Is CBD Hemp Flower Legal?

-CBD hemp flower, sometimes referred to as hemp buds, are the flowers of female hemp plants.
-As a female hemp plant enters the flowering stage of its lifecycle, it diverts energy away from growing taller to producing sticky, trichome-covered flowers to catch airborne hemp pollen.
+CBD hemp flower, sometimes called hemp buds, are the flowers of female hemp plants.
+As a female hemp plant enters the flowering stage of its lifecycle, it stops growing taller and diverts its energy into seed production.
+Female hemp plants produce sticky, trichome-covered flowers to catch airborne pollen and produce seeds.

 Trichomes are like nature’s velcro— they catch pollen out of the air and deter would-be predators with their pungent smell and bitter taste.
 Trichomes are also where CBD and other phytocannabinoids are created and stored.

-Hemp flowers that catch airborne pollen stop producing large amounts of cannabinoids and end up producing seeds.
-Female hemp plants that are never pollinated make more trichomes and end up creating more sought-after cannabinoids.
+Female hemp plants that don’t catch pollen make more trichomes and end up creating more sought-after cannabinoids.
 The hemp flowers that we smoke and extract CBD from come from unpollinated female hemp plants.

-According to an official USDA memo, hemp is defined as cannabis that contains less than 0.3% THC and can no longer included on the DEA’s schedule I controlled substance list.1 The Farm Bill also says that hemp and hemp derivatives as defined by the bill are considered to be agricultural commodities and are allowed to cross state lines.
+Because of this legal distinction, hemp is no longer included on the DEA’s Schedule I controlled substance list.1 The Farm Bill also says that hemp and hemp derivatives as defined by the bill are considered to be agricultural commodities.

 Some states, like Idaho and Texas, have since banned the sale of smokable hemp flower in-state.
-But that can’t stop entities like the United States Postal Service from delivering hemp and hemp flower to residential addresses in that state.2
+But you can still buy hemp online from online retailers and have it delivered right to your door.2

 Are CBD Hemp And Marijuana The Same?